Tools and Support for Online Instruction

 Check the calendar for the Office of Teaching and Learning for Zoom training sessions that will be facilitated regularly.
 If you need further support, consult the Zoom instructor handbook or email firstname.lastname@example.org to arrange a training session to review the fundamentals of Zoom.

 Zoom allows the sharing of PowerPoints, other documents and webpages from your computer in real time.
-Other participants can also share do the same without disrupting the flow of the meeting by altering sharing and hosting privileges.
+Other participants can also share do the same without disrupting the flow of the meeting.
 Breakout rooms can also be activated to allow group work by sharing documents, working together on the whiteboard available in Zoom or collaborating on another web-based file.

 When facilitating a Zoom session from your laptop, it is recommended that you use smart phone earbuds or a similar headset with a microphone to ensure sufficient transmission of your voice.